 RISKS, SYMPTOMS & DIAGNOSIS

-Typically, people with a family history of cancer, smokers and those with besity have a higher tendency to get this kind of disease.
+Typically, people with a family history of cancer, smokers and those with obesity have a higher tendency to get this kind of disease.

 Most colon and rectal cancer begin as a small growth in the bowel wall called colorectal adenoma.
 If left untreated, colon cancer can grow into the muscle layers underneath and then through the bowel wall.